microsoft/onnxruntime/onnxruntime/core/providers/nnapi/nnapi_builtin/nnapi_lib/readme.txt

 These files do not need to be updated frequently, unless new functionalities are introduced in new Android OS versions, and we will integrate the new functionalities.

-The only modification to these files is,
+The modifications to these files,
+* The enum ANEURALNETWORKS_MAX_SIZE_OF_IMMEDIATELY_COPIED_VALUES was added
+to the NeuralNetworksTypes.h.
-The enum ANEURALNETWORKS_MAX_SIZE_OF_IMMEDIATELY_COPIED_VALUES was added to the NeuralNetworksTypes.h.
+* The operation ANEURALNETWORKS_GROUPED_CONV_2D was added to the NeuralNetworksTypes.h.

 2. Files: NeuralNetworksWrapper.h
           NeuralNetworksWrapper.cc